Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Discussion and Conclusions

-These findings support our four contributions: (1) a new benchmark that cleanly separates rule induction from state propagation; (2) a systematic architectural comparison; (3) an analysis of depth-extension mechanisms (recurrence, halting, and RL); and (4) actionable ablations/design guidance.
-More broadly, they reinforce that \emph{how} we train can matter as much as \emph{what} we train: objectives that \emph{force} multi-step prediction and mechanisms that \emph{allocate depth adaptively} are decisive, while explicit intermediate representations remain the most reliable route to deeper generalisation.
-We encourage the community to use this benchmark and to report \emph{effective depth} alongside accuracy, evaluating adaptive-compute policies explicitly as models scale.
+These findings support the main contributions of our work: (1) a benchmark that cleanly separates rule induction from state propagation; (2) a systematic comparison of architectures across this setting; (3) an analysis of depth-extension mechanisms, including recurrence, halting, reinforcement learning, and explicit stepwise supervision; and (4) practical guidance for eliciting deeper computation in a reliable and scalable way.
+More broadly, our results show that \emph{how} we train models and allocate computation can matter just as much as \emph{what} we train them on: training objectives that enforce multi-step prediction and mechanisms that adaptively allocate depth play a central role, while explicit intermediate representations remain the most consistent and reliable path toward deeper generalization.

+\paragraph{Reproducibility.} To facilitate reproducibility and encourage further research, we release the complete codebase, including training scripts, evaluation pipelines, and configuration files, at: \href{https://github.com/RodkinIvan/associative-recurrent-memory-transformer/tree/ACT}{https://github.com/RodkinIvan/associative-recurrent-memory-transformer/tree/ACT}.
+The repository contains all components needed to replicate the experiments, including data generation for the 1dCA benchmark and implementations of the evaluated models and training strategies.

+We also provide documentation and instructions for reproducing the results.
+For a detailed analysis of experimental variability, including error bars and confidence intervals, see \autoref{appx:reproduce}.